What Does 20 Euros (US$21) Buy You In Germany? 🤑

 What did you think about the value?
 Could you get more than this for 20 Euros where you live?

 Want to learn more about Germany?
-Find our guide to how much it costs to live in Germany here and to free German universities here.
+Find our guide to the unwritten rules of German supermarkets here, how much it costs to live in Germany here and free German universities here.
 You can also find all our guides to German culture here

 Related Articles: